img

 Why We Exist

-V4V Law exists because current systems stop at protection.
+Current systems stop at protection.

 They provide legal status, humanitarian aid, and administrative inclusion, but fail to restore the conditions necessary for individuals to act within those systems.